These Gmail tips and tricks can make sending, reading, and managing your emails faster and easier, saving you an incredible amount of time.

-Just click on the Settings icon (gear icon) in the upper right corner above the reading pane and choose Inbox type > Customize.
+Just click on the Settings icon (gear icon) in the upper right corner above the reading pane and choose Customize under INBOX TYPE.

-Want to see important emails and unread messages first?
+Want to see important and unread emails first?

 10. Snooze Email Notifications

-To snooze incoming messages, hover over the email and click the clock icon on the right.
+To snooze incoming messages, hover over an email and click the clock icon on the right.
 Then, choose the date and time you would like the email to pop up again.

-Any emails you’ve snoozed will be stored in the Snoozed folder (which can be accessed from the left sidebar).
+Any emails you’ve snoozed will be stored in the Snoozed folder (which you can access from the left sidebar).